wix-incubator/wix-code-docs/wix-blog-backend/wix-blog-backend/guides/blog-intro.md

 ## Terminology

 - **Posts**: A post is a published article on a blog site.
 It is also referred to as a publication.
+A blog can have up to 100K posts.
 - **Categories**: A category is a grouping of similar and related posts.
 A post can be assigned to a maximum of 10 categories.
 - **Tags**: A tag is a subset of a category used to further organize blog posts.
 Tags provide the ability to filter through a blog.